Sir Harold Ridley

 In the late 1940s he had a lens manufactured using Perspex material (made by Imperial Chemical Industries) at Rayner’s lens-manufacturing site in Brighton, East Sussex.
 On 29 November 1949 at St Thomas’ Hospital, Harold Ridley achieved the first implant of an intraocular lens.

 The first IOL implant performed in the USA was in 1952, a Ridley-Rayner lens implanted at the Wills Eye Hospital in Philadelphia.

 Ridley pioneered this treatment in the face of prolonged and strong opposition from the ophthalmic community.
 It took many years for IOLs and the associated surgical techniques to be accepted.
 It was not until the 1970s that a new generation of eye surgeons re-discovered the intraocular lens.
-The first IOl to be approved as “safe and effective” and approved for use in the USA by the Food and Drug Administration in 1981 was an anterior chamber lens designed by Ridley’s disciple Peter Choyce.
+The first IOl to be approved as “safe and effective” and approved for use in the USA by the Food and Drug Administration in 1981 was an anterior chamber lens manufactured by Rayner and designed by Ridley’s disciple Peter Choyce.

 Ridley retired from NHS hospital service in 1971.
 His contribution to modern ophthalmic surgery was not fully recognised by his peers and the general public until the late 1980s, when David Apple began to campaign for recognition of his achievement as inventor of the IOL.

 In the 1990s Ridley had a further remarkable achievement – and this time a personal one – when he had successful bilateral IOL implantation at St Thomas’s Hospital by the surgeon Michael Falcon: thus Harold Ridley benefitted from his own invention and the surgical procedure that he had pioneered.
 What was most pleasing to him was that he had the operation done at the same hospital where he performed the first IOL operation.